The Difference You Seek: K-3 Primary Core Curriculum and Grade 2 – 12 Reading Intervention

 Excellent reading means the reader:

-- Is 100% internally comfortable as she reads
+- Is 100% internally comfortable as he or she reads

 - Understands the author’s message at a literal level (assuming sufficient background knowledge to enable understanding)